chhofi/ansible-raycrafter/README.md

 - [Vagrant](http://www.vagrantup.com/downloads.html)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-Install all ansible requirements with:
+Install all ansible requirements.
+You might have to specify a path for the roles where you have permissions.
+You can use the example below.
+Make sure not to commit the downloaded roles.:

 ```
-$ ansible-galaxy install -r requirements.txt
+$ ansible-galaxy install -r requirements.txt -p ./roles
 ```

 The main settings to change here is in the **env_vars/base** file, where you can configure the location of your Git project, the project name, and application name which will be used throughout the Ansible configuration.